beanboobi/UniversalGroceryWebApp/README.md

 "Eugene GitCommit 26-5-24" - My gitcommit for 26 may 2024, adding models for database structure for admin, category, employee, order, orderdetail, payment, product, shoppingcart, shoppingcartitem and user for our ecommerce site.
+All Codes are not fully wokring and work in progress!